Nathan-Bransby-NMT/Dual-Diploma-2024/Semester-1/Apply-IP-Privacy-and-Ethics/Assessments/AT-2/AT2-Pt1.md

   1. Establish a review committee comprising legal experts, HR representatives, and department heads to oversee policy reviews.

-  2. Conduct an annual assessments of the policy comparing it to current legislation, Industry best Practices & Ethical Standards as well as any technological advancements.
+  2. Conduct an annual assessment of the policy comparing it to current legislation, Industry-Best Practices & Ethical Standards as well as any technological advancements.

   3. Gather feedback from employees, contractors, and students to identify practical issues and areas for improvement.